MaheepChaudhary/Transformer-from-Scratch/Readme.md

 This is one of the least explained architecture in the related materials and the connection between decoder and encoder is not much explained.
 However, we will try to be transparent to showcase how weights move.

+## Beginner exercises to understand Architecture in Depth.

+- TBD

 ## 🎀🙇🏻 Acknowledgements:

 - [Transformer Architecture: The Positional Encoding by Amirhossein Kazemnejad's](https://kazemnejad.com/blog/transformer_architecture_positional_encoding/)